ShadowRL76/Ransom-Locker/README.md

 ---
 # **In Progress**

-This project is still a work in progress.
-Some features are being developed or refined.
-Here's what's currently in progress:
+This project is a work in progress.

-his project is a work in progress.
 Currently, the following features have been implemented:

-GUI Setup: Basic graphical user interface (GUI) with functional buttons.
+-GUI Setup: Basic graphical user interface (GUI) with functional buttons.

-Theme Switching: Ability to change the application's theme (light/dark mode).
+-Theme Switching: Ability to change the application's theme (light/dark mode).

-File Picker: File picker functionality for selecting files to be encrypted.
+-File Picker: File picker functionality for selecting files to be encrypted.

-Progress Bar: Progress bar to show the status of operations (like encryption or decryption).
+-Progress Bar: Progress bar to show the status of operations (like encryption or decryption).

-Upcoming Features:
+---
+# **Upcoming Features**:
-Encryption Algorithms: Implementation of file encryption algorithms (currently under development).
+-Encryption Algorithms: Implementation of file encryption algorithms (currently under development).

-Decryption Process: Plans to implement decryption functionality.
+-Decryption Process: Plans to implement decryption functionality.

-Error Handling: Adding error handling for better user experience.
+-Error Handling: Adding error handling for better user experience.

-Cross-Platform Support: Expanding the app to support other platforms beyond Windows.
+-Cross-Platform Support: Expanding the app to support other platforms beyond Windows.
 ---

 ## **Overview**